As UK's Truss fights for job, new finance minister says she made mistakes | Business

 Hunt said Truss should be judged at an election and on her performance over the next 18 months - not the last 18 days.
 However, she might not get that chance.
 During the leadership contest, Truss won support from less than a third of Conservative lawmakers and has appointed her backers since taking office - alienating those who supported her rivals.

-The appointment of Hunt, who ran to be leader himself and then backed her main rival ex-finance minister Rishi Sunak, has been seen as a sign of her reaching out, but the move did little to placate some of her party critics.
-"It's over for her," one such Conservative lawmaker told Reuters after Friday's events.
+The appointment of Hunt, who ran to be leader himself and then backed Sunak, has been seen as a sign of her reaching out, but the move did little to placate some of her party critics.
+"It's over for her," one Conservative lawmaker told Reuters after Friday's events.

-The next key test will come on Monday, when the British government bond market functions for the first time without the emergency buying support provided by the BoE since Sept.
-28. Gilt prices plunged late on Friday after Truss's announcement.
-Newspapers said Truss's position was in jeopardy, but with no appetite in the party or country for another leadership election, there was also no agreed mechanism for how she could be replaced.

-"Even Liz Truss's most loyal allies, viewing the matter through the most rose-tinted glasses available, must now wonder how she can survive," the Daily Mail tabloid, which had previously given Truss strong support, said in its editorial.
-"Yet what is the alternative?" ($1 = 0.8953 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)